akashgokul/Causal_Research/README.md

 -influence: This computes the boolean influence of a variable (doesn't require causality)
 - zultan_responsibility: This function uses the definition of responsibility defined in the paper Multiple Counterfactual Pivotality model by Zultan, Gerstenberg, Lagnado (2012).
 Warning: the description of this model is somewhat ambiguous and I believe that's why many of further testing did not match the paper's results.
 Unfortunately, they did not code the model.

-Note 1: the same variables -> meanings, from the Causal Analysis section, hold here.
+Note: the same variables -> meanings, from the Causal Analysis section, hold here.